RuthenicHat84/cs121_2025__project_7_java_guesser/README.md

 ```

-## bool Human(Scanner input) // so we don't need to make a new scanner for every method.
+## bool Human(Scanner input)
 * User Thinks of Number and Computer Guesses it.
 User provides feedback.
+Scanner input taken so there aren't unnecessary scanners being made
 ```
 float lower bound = 1   // using float for better memory management. float upper bound = 100 // using float for better memory management.